DoD-Platform-One/Gatekeeper/docs/constraint-templates.md

 ## K8sPSPSELinuxV2

 SELinux
-Containers may only use the SELnux options specified.
+Containers may only use the SELinux options specified.

 ## K8sPSPVolumeTypes